People Matters HR Covid-19 Briefing 18th March 2020

 They may also qualify for Universal credit or JSA.

-The Government are currently looking into assisting businesses and their if lay offs have to be done.
+The Government are currently looking into assisting businesses and if layoffs have to occur.
 They have suggested that Universal Credit may be used to cover the loss of earnings.

 Lone working policy and support.